tweaky99/ansible/README.md

 5. An Execution Environment called "ee-tech-x-change-nl" in AAP that provides all the collections and dependencies you need in this workshop.

 ## Building Blocks
-First, you need to create some building blocks.
+You need to create some building blocks in AAP for this workshop.
+This document explains what you need to make.
+When you are done, go back to the README.md in the workshop repo.

 note: wherever you can and/or need to specify an Organisation, choose "TechXchangeNL'.